Quoteme/quoteme.github.io/_posts/2021-10-30-sheaves_in_minecraft.md

 ![We talked about this diagram](https://i.imgur.com/IvIs8F3.png)

-After some explaining they seemed to understand the concept somewhat, but I was unable to really give them a deeper understanding.
+After some explaining, they seemed to understand the concept somewhat, but I was unable to give them a deeper understanding.
 I assume this was caused by my inability to relate the importance of this structure to them in a practical way.
 So after some days, I started to imagine fictional conversations in my spare time where I would try to explain this topic to them again.
-I especially tried to focus on giving real world examples of sheaves, which are not exactly linked to algebraic geometry, but instead convey the idea of tracking data which is connected to open sets.
+I especially tried to focus on giving real-world examples of sheaves, which are not exactly linked to algebraic geometry, but, instead convey the idea of tracking data that is connected to open sets.
 And as I thought about this, I started to imagine video games, which typically provide very natural applications of impressively deep mathematical structures, leading me to relate the